 Inhalers are often used and instructions regarding usage must be made clear to us and to your child.
-Staff are not responsible for the administration of these but will help routinely for this and treat using appropriate chemical and mechanical (nit comb) preparation. continues over >>
+Staff are not responsible for the administration of these but will help comb) preparation. continues over >>

 In summer time we strongly advise that you send your child to school with a hat and sun cream already applied.
 Please note school staff are not permitted to put sunscreen onto children.